The Word “Music Producer” has Lost all Meaning

 Some argue that the meaning of the word is just changing.
 I would argue that none of the professional music producers have got that memo.
 I believe it is simply being watered down and misused by people who are not actual music producers.

-This makes finding a real music producer like myself difficult.
 If you search ‘Music Producer’ online, you’ll get a bunch of courses, software, beat-makers, home studio guides and every kid and beat-maker in the world using the title.
 So unfortunately, it seems that the word music producer has lost all meaning at least to Google if not also to the general public.

 Hopefully this blog post has helped you learn the actual origin and meaning of the word and occupation, Music Producer.
 If you like it, please click one of the buttons below to share it and help educate some people.